osmode/ddash/README.md

 		/data
 	    	static-nodes.json

+	/share

 ```
 Save Ethereum contracts in the *source* directory with the .sol extension.
 Contents of the *upload* directory are uploaded using the DDASH command with the same name.
-Blockchain contents are downloaded to the *download* directory using the DDASH command with the same name.
+Blockchain contents are downloaded to/from the *share* directory using the DDASH command with the same name.

 ```
         _____  _____           _____ _    _